gitworkflows/meshplay/docs/pages/reference/meshplayctl-commands.md

 - `meshplayctl` - Global flags and CLI configuration
 - `meshplayctl system` - Meshplay Lifecycle and Troubleshooting
-- `meshplayctl mesh` - Cloud Native Lifecycle & Configuration Management: provisioning and configuration best practices
+- `meshplayctl mesh` - Lifecycle & Configuration Management: provisioning and configuration best practices
-- `meshplayctl perf` - Cloud Native Performance Management: Workload and cloud native performance characterization
+- `meshplayctl perf` - Performance Management: Workload and cloud native performance characterization
-- `meshplayctl pattern` - Cloud Native Pattern Configuration & Management: cloud native patterns and Open Application Model integration
+- `meshplayctl pattern` - Design Patterns: cloud native patterns and best practices
-- `meshplayctl app` - Cloud Native Application Management
 - `meshplayctl filter` - Data Plane Intelligence: Registry and configuration of WebAssembly filters for Envoy
+- `meshplayctl model` - A unit of packaging to define managed infrastructure and their relationships, and details specifics of how to manage them.
+- `meshplayctl components` - Fundamental building block used to represent and define the infrastructure under management
+- `meshplayctl registry` - Model Database: Manage the state and contents of Meshplay's internal registry of capabilities.
+- `meshplayctl exp` - Experimental features

 ## Global Commands and Flags